 * Woke laughter *

 When you're feeling up to it, you can watch Trouble the Water for free.
 It's a documentary of failures of the government to respond properly to the Hurricane Katrina — failures influenced by environmental racism.
-Thanks for the rec, Olivia!
-I'm looking forward to watching it.

-I love this video by Grist.
+We love this video by Grist.
 It's only 3 minutes long, the visualizations are great, and it distills a complicated concept into understandable terms.
 Here's the description, straight from Grist:

 The harm that comes with rising seas and contaminated water systems isn’t evenly distributed.
 To the contrary: Those who are already disadvantaged by race, wealth, and income are usually the most affected by environmental disasters.
 Without recognizing that inequality, we’re not always solving the problems with our water, air, and soil in ways that serve the people who need it most — which is why environmental justice is a critical part of planning a green future that’s good for everyone.